maro14/obsidian-task-scheduler/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT](LICENCE) - see the LICENSE file for details.